AdobeDocs/experience-manager-screens.en/help/user-guide/configure-screens-replication.md

 ---
-title: Configure Screens Replication Agent
+title: Configure Screens Replication Agents
-description: Follow this page to get information on how to configure Screens Replication Agent.
+description: Follow this page to get information on how to configure Screens Replication Agents.
 role: Developer
 level: Intermediate
 ---